 CPB understands that individual firms may not have the necessary expertise to provide the services requested.
 Accordingly, CPB will consider joint proposals submitted by collaborating organizations.
 CPB will contract with the lead party which will be responsible for the final product.
+Additionally, CPB may award this work to more than one vendor.

 CPB will compensate the Consultant on an hourly agreed upon rate.
-The contract term will end January 31, 2019 and thereafter, CPB will have the option to extend the term of the agreement for an additional six months, at agreed upon hourly rates, for any additional assistance CPB may require relating to issues arising from the repack and ATSC 3 rollout.
+The contract term will end June 30, 2019 and thereafter, CPB will have the option to extend the term of the agreement for an additional six months, at agreed upon hourly rates, for any additional assistance CPB may require relating to issues arising from the repack and ATSC 3 rollout.